fbpx Housing FAQ | University of West Alabama Skip to main content

 Fall room assignments are selected by the students themselves.
 So, as soon as you select your room, you will know your room assignment.

-New freshmen who apply for housing by July 15th will select their roommates via My College Roomie and then select their room shortly after.
+New freshmen who apply for housing by July 15th will select their roommates via MyCollegeRoomie and then select their room shortly after.
 New freshmen who apply for housing after July 15th may have their roommates and rooms assigned by the Housing Office.
-Room assignments will be posted on the MyHousing portal.
+Room assignments will be posted on the TigerHub portal.

-Transfer students and current students that apply for housing by March 1st will select their roommates during the month of March and will select their rooms during room selection in early April.
-Transfer students and current students who apply for housing after regular room selection will participate in open room selection, which is an ongoing process from May to July.
+Transfer students and current students that apply for housing by March 1st will select their roommates during the month of March and their rooms during room selection in early April.
+Transfer students and current students who apply for housing after regular room selection will participate in open room selection, which is an ongoing process from late May to July.

 Students that will begin their residency during the Spring or Summer semester will be assigned by the Housing Office.
-Room assignments will be posted on the MyHousing portal on approximately December 15th for Spring semester and May 15th for Summer semester.
-For residents starting for the Summer II mini-term, those room assignments will be posted on approximately June 15th.
+Room assignments will be posted on the TigerHub portal on approximately December 15th for Spring semester and May 15th for Summer semester.
+For residents starting the Summer II mini-term, those room assignments will be posted by June 15th.

 What should I do if I want to change rooms?